 Open Access FAQs

-- Is there a central fund to pay for Author Processing Charges (APCs)?
+- Is there a central fund to pay for Article Processing Charges (APCs)?

 - What is the difference between Green Open Access and Gold Open Access?